augustovictor/node-design-patterns-book-lab/README.md

 - Object Composition: Composition is a technique whereby an object is combined with another object for the purpose of extending or using its functionality.
 - Object Augmentation: Object augmentation (or monkey patching) consists of modifying the subject directly by replacing a method with its proxied implementation.

+#### Decorator
+Used to add functionallity to an object instance.
+We can do it either by composition or augmenting.

 ---

 #### Observer